matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 Managers.

 Requirements for this proposal are:
- * ISs and IMs should be able to give multiple documents a user must agree to abide by
+ * ISes and IMs should be able to give multiple documents a user must agree to abide by
  * Each document shoud be versioned
  * ISes and IMs must, for each request that they handle, know that the user